-However, agencies have at their core a set of well honed, perfected and proven digital and ecommerce services that they effectively implement and optimize daily.
-The full list of services provided by digital and ecommerce agencies is huge: strategy content creation, social media marketing, search engine optimization, digital design, ecommerce development, UX and UI, the list goes on.
-The question is whether an agency has the capacity to development additional software needed by their clients to fulfil these additional requests.
+However, agencies have at their core a set of well honed, perfected and proven digital and ecommerce services that they effectively implement and optimise daily for their clients.
+The full list of services provided by digital and ecommerce agencies is huge: strategy content creation, social media marketing, search engine optimisation, digital design, ecommerce development, UX and UI, the list goes on.
+The question is whether an agency has the capacity to development additional software needed by their clients to fulfil additional requests.
 This is where partnering with successful SaaS companies comes into play.
 It’s a win-win scenario all round.

 Imagine the scenario

-Let’s use ecommerce personalization as an example here.
-Not only because that is what we at PureClarity specialize in (and are very good at by the way), but because over the last two years this topic has been the key agenda point on every ecommerce and marketing expo worldwide.
-Clients are attending these expos and reading about the need to offer a personalized online experience to their customers to survive.
-The sense of panic within the B2C and B2B markets has been and is almost palpable.
+Let’s use ecommerce personalisation as an example here.
+Not only because that is what we at PureClarity specialise in, but because over the last two years this topic has been the key agenda point on every ecommerce and marketing expo worldwide.
+Clients are attending these expos and reading about the growing need to offer a personalised online experience to their customers to survive.
 Their first port of call will be to their incumbent digital agency to provide the solution.
-They want the additional revenues and improved conversion rates that ecommerce personalization guarantees to deliver.
+They want the additional revenues and improved conversion rates that ecommerce personalisation guaranteed to deliver.

 Option 1: Let the client research providers themselves

 Not ideal as it’s time consuming and expensive for them, plus it doesn’t shine any agency in a good light in terms of customer service and value added.
 Having spent time myself heading up ecommerce teams across several verticals, the time wasted on searching for the perfect software solution was extremely frustrating either because it didn’t work correctly, or it didn’t deliver what was promised.
 If I had had an agency with trusted partnerships with various software providers, life would have been a whole lot easier.